Liga FPD

 The Primera División of Costa Rica, commonly known as Liga de Fútbol de Primera División (Liga FPD), and Liga Promerica for sponsorship reasons, is the top professional association football division in Costa Rica.
 It is administered by the Unión de Clubes de Fútbol de la Primera División (UNAFUT).
-The league consists of 12 teams, with the last-placed team relegated to the Liga de Ascenso.
+The league consists of 10 teams, with the last-placed team relegated to the Liga de Ascenso.

 The league was founded in 1921, with Herediano crowned as the first champions.
 Saprissa is the most successful club having won the championship a record 40 times.
-Together with Herediano (31 titles) and Alajuelense (30 titles) they have dominated the league.
+Together with Alajuelense (31 titles)and Herediano (32 titles)they have dominated the league.